Kidney Stones and Water – The Correlation

 By drinking lots of h20, it will lead you to urinate, and it’ll dilute the salts in your urine.
 We can’t stress it enough.
 Drinking more water is the safest and most reliable way of reducing kidney stones.

 So be sure to stay hydrated, especially if you’re engaging in activities that cause you to sweat a lot.

-7 Tips To Stay Hydrated
+7 Easy Ways to Stay Hydrated

 1. Keep It Front & Center